openmod-tracker/resolve/docs/source/World of Scenario Tool/index.md

 ![Illustration of data flow from upstream workbooks to RESOLVE Scenario Tool](_images/85fa70b0b069f5db5c2e6c0606aa4e2a.png)

-Figure 01 Illustration of data flow from upstream workbooks to RESOLVE Scenario Tool
+Illustration of data flow from upstream workbooks to RESOLVE Scenario Tool

 ## Structure & Tabs of the Scenario Tool